Year 3 (Ruby Class)

 - Class teacher: Mrs K. Whittingham/ Mrs J O’Leary

-- Class support: Mrs K Hughes (Learning and Behaviour Mentor)
+- Class support: Miss J Powell and Mrs K Hughes (Learning and Behaviour Mentor)

 Curriculum and Topics

 Children in Year 3 follow the National Curriculum, which sets out the objectives for all of the subjects.
 The key areas in the curriculum are as follows: Maths, English, Science, PE, Computing, History, Geography, Religious Education, PSHE, Art and Design, Music and Modern Foreign Languages.